 Researchers are also experimenting with different types of lasers.
 For example, some engineers have designed a laser that can correct myopia without the need for a flap or surgery.
 This type of laser, they say, could even be used in people with dry eyes and thin corneas.
 More research is required before it’s ready for use in all people, however.

 Old Standbys May Still Help You See

-Surgery isn't the only way to ensure you can see items far from you.
-For some people, the traditional tools work quite well, and there's no need for them to even consider the risks and benefits of something more severe.
+Surgery is not the only way to ensure you can see items far from you.
+For some people, the traditional tools work quite well, and there is no need for them to even consider the risks and benefits of something more severe.

 For example, according to the American Optometric Association, eyeglasses are the primary correction choice for most people with myopia.
 Often, people get a pair of glasses with a lens that allows for clear vision at all distances.
 If vision changes with age and it grows more difficult to see things near the face, those glasses can be removed for close work.
 If vision changes during life, growing either better or worse, the prescription can easily be amended.
 This can be the simplest and easiest way to deal with the difficulties myopia can cause.

 Contact lenses can also be used to amend myopia, and like glasses, the prescription used with the lenses can be changed as vision changes.
-They are nearly invisible to others, and they're relatively easy to put on and take off.
-People can wear contacts while playing sports, and the lenses won't cloud in hot or humid conditions.
-For people who don't like to wear glasses and who cannot have surgery, contacts can be a good choice.
+They are nearly invisible to others, and they are relatively easy to put on and take off.
+People can wear contacts while playing sports, and the lenses will not cloud in hot or humid conditions.
+For people who do not like to wear glasses and who cannot have surgery, contacts can be a good choice.

 According to the American Academy of Ophthalmology, it’s vital to ensure that contacts fit properly and are replaced often.
 Old, ill-fitting lenses can scratch the eye or cause an abnormal growth of eye blood vessels.
 Both can threaten vision.
 People who wear contacts must be careful to care for those tools properly.